hkfd/hkfd/packages/angular/README.md

 [![CircleCI](https://circleci.com/bb/heckford/heckford-angular.svg?style=svg&circle-token=e02291a7d209b31a48a0ba16ca8b2da4a7226160)](https://circleci.com/bb/heckford/heckford-angular)

-## Install

-Run `yarn api-init` to download Heckford Angular API dependencies and generate the JSON files.

 ## Usage

 Run `yarn serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 Use the `-prod` flag for a production build.